S00940010/KristopherHalataIT1025/Test/Unit 2/readme.md

 ### DECIMAL
 _128_ + _64_  +  _32_  +  _16_  +  _8_  +  _4_  +  _2_  + _1_  = 256

 The decimal numbers are translated into binary numbers (2 as base) describing data space.
-To translate computer data for us, binary notation incorporates 8 bytes, up to 8 digits!
+Translating computer data for us, binary notation incorporates 8 bytes, up to 8 digits!
 The greatest addends incorporating a sum define binary numbers.

 ### BINARY
 1	1	1	1	1	1	1	1-1=0 	= 256-1=255